bongiozzo/musica_mustdie/output/band_soporaeternus.md

 # Sopor Aeternus

-Дискография
-"Ich tote mich jedesmal aufs Neue, doch ich bin unsterblich, und ich erstehe wieder auf" 1994, Gothic "Todeswunsch - Sous le Soleil de Saturne" 1995, Gothic "Ehjeh Ascher Ehjeh" 1995, Gothic
-"Voyager - The Jugglers of Jusa" 1997, Gothic
-"The inexperienced Spiral Traveller (Aus dem Schob der Holle ward geboren die Totensonne)" 1997, Gothic "Dead Lovers' Sarabande (Face Two)" 1999, Gothic
-"Dead Lovers' Sarabande (Face One)" 1999, Gothic "Songs from the inverted Womb" 2000, Gothic
-"Flowers in Formaldehyde" 2004, Darkwave
-"La Chambre D Echo" 2004, Gothic
-"The Goat" 2005, Darkwave
-"A Strange thing To Say [CD/DVD]" 2010, Darkwave
+gothic ethno-dark ambient

+## Дискография

+### "Ich tote mich jedesmal aufs Neue, doch ich bin unsterblich, und ich erstehe wieder auf" 1994, Gothic

+Travel on Breath (the Breath of the World) 3'46 Falling into different Flesh 5'15
+Birth - Fiendish Figuration 5'00
+Tanz der Grausamkeit 5:38
+Im Garten des Nichts (A secret Light in the Garden of my Void) 10'51 Time stands still (But stops for no-one) 8'43
+Do you know my Name?
+(Falling...-reprise) 4'19
+Penance & Pain 6'22
+Holy Water Moonlight 5'49
+Beautiful Thorn 5'01
+The Feast of Blood 2'37
+Dark Delight(s) (dedicated to Victor Bertrand) 4'47 Baptisma 4'45
+Birth - Fiendish Figuration (The inner Hell) 5'29

+### "Todeswunsch - Sous le Soleil de Saturne" 1995, Gothic

+Flesh Crucifix (Suffering from Objectivity) 1'32
+Die Bruderschaft des Schmerzes (Die Unbegreiflichkeit des Dunklen Pfades, den die Kinder Saturns gehen) 5'50 Shadowsphere (The Monologue-World and the subconscious Symbols) 7'38 Saltatio Crudelitatis (Tanz der Grausamkeit, vers.)
+5'47 Just a Song without a Name 6'28
+Soror Sui Excidium (Geliebte Schwester Selbstzerstцrung) 4'35 Le Thйаtre de la Blessure sacrйe 2'59
+The Devil's Instrument 5'18
+Todeswunsch (vers.)
+5'38
+Drama der Geschlechtslosigkeit (part 1) 2'05
+Freitod-Phantasien 3'24
+Drama der Geschlechtslosigkeit (part 2) 5'11
+Saturn-Impressionen 2'48
+Somnabulist's secret Bardo-Life (Does the Increase of Pain invite the Absence of Time?)
+4'17 Not dead but dying 5'12
+Only the Dead in the Mist 4'35
+This profane Finality 2'00
+Cage within a Cage... (...within a Cage within a cage...)

+### "Ehjeh Ascher Ehjeh" 1995, Gothic

+1. Anima (Part I)
+2. Shadowsphere
+3. Salvatio Crudelitatis
+4. Freifod - Phantasien
+5. Anima (Part II)
+6. Tanz Der Grausamkeit

+All lyrics and music have been received and performed by SOPOR AETERNUS and The Ensemble Of Shadows.
+Recorded and mixed by Roman Rutten & SOPOR AETERNUS.

+### "Voyager - The Jugglers of Jusa" 1997, Gothic

+The inexperienced Spiral Traveller: a Fragment (2) 5'06 Ein freundliches Wort hat meine Seele berьhrt (defined & fragile) 5'12 Memalon (2) 7'25
+Alone (by Edgar Allan POE) 6'29
+Modela est 4'35
+Birth (instr.)
+2'51
+Feralia Genitalia (Arrival of the Jugglers) 6'36 Saturn-Impressionen (Jusa, Jusa) 2'49
+May I kiss your Wound?
+(Saturn:Orion) 6'05
+Alone (2) 6'57
+The inexperienced Spiral Traveller: a Fragment (instr.)
+5'06

+### "The inexperienced Spiral Traveller (Aus dem Schob der Holle ward geboren die Totensonne)" 1997, Gothic

+Sylla'borйal (Embracing the Dead prior to the Service) 5'05 Question(s) beyond Terms (Who is confronting the Impossible) 5'45 C'ayllagher a Dom'bhrail (There is no need to remind me) 0'59 To a loyal Friend (music: anonymus, Ital.
+16th Century / lyrics & arr.: SOPOR) 6'59 Never trust the Obvious (or: The Innocence of Devils) 6'52 The inexperienced Spiral Traveller: a Fragment 5'08 Memalon 7'25
+Memories are Haunted Places (Birth - Fiendish Figuration, vers.)
+5'43 Die Widerspenstigkeit unerwьnschter Gedanken 2'32 Synchronicity (To Saturn:Orion) 0'37
+Totenlicht (Infant in the Face of Time) 6'02
+Ein freundliches Wort... (...hat meine Seele berьhrt) 5'11 Die Toten kehren wieder mit dem Wind 2'56
+May I kiss your Wound?
+5'48
+Ein gьtiges Lдcheln auf den Gesichtern der Toten 5'27

+### "Dead Lovers' Sarabande (Face Two)" 1999, Gothic

+Abschied (orig. music & lyrics by NICO) 7'01
+The Dog Burial 1'16
+The House is empty now 2'54
+No-one is there 6'42
+Procession / Funeral March 6'47
+Va(r)nitas, vanitas...
+(...omnia vanitas) 9'06
+The Hourglass 2'22
+Transfiguration 5'19
+Has he come to test me?
+2'09
+If Loneliness was all 8'40
+Daffodils 7'22

+### "Dead Lovers' Sarabande (Face One)" 1999, Gothic

+Across the Bridge 4'45
+On Satur(n)days we used to sleep 8'57
+Hades "Pluton" 6'15
+Sieh', mein Geliebter, hier hab' ich Gift 6'22
+Ich wollte hinaus in den Garten 8'33
+Gebet: an die glьcklichen Eroberer 1'59
+Lament / Totenklage 8'18
+The Sleeper (by Edgar Allan POE) 11'57
+Die Knochenblume 1'04
+Inschrift / Epitaph 3'47
+All good Things are Eleven 2'50

+### "Songs from the inverted Womb" 2000, Gothic

+Something Wicked this Way comes...
+4'39
+Tales from the inverted Womb 4'50
+Do you know about the Water of Life ?
+4'50
+...And Bringer of Sadness 6'43
+Rйsumй...- 8'30
+Totes Kind / Little dead Boy 7'21
+May I kiss your Wound ?
+7'00
+Saturn devouring his Children 7'03
+There was a Country by the Sea 12'95
+Little velveteen Knight 5'53
+Eldorado 3'44
+(by Edgar Allan POE)

+### "Flowers in Formaldehyde" 2004, Darkwave

+### "La Chambre D Echo" 2004, Gothic

+01. The Encoded Cloister
+02. Backbone Practise
+03. Idleness & Consequence
+04. Beyond The Wall Of Sleep
+05. Imhotep
+06. Hearse-Shaped Basins Of Darkest Matter
+07. Interlude - The Quiet Earth
+08. We Have A Dog To Exercise
+09. The Lion`s Promise
+10. Leeches & Deception
+11. The Skeletal Garden
+12. Feed The Birds
+13. Consolatrix
+14. Day Of The Dead

+This Album has been received by SOPOR AETERNUS & THE ENSEMBLE OF SHADOWS.

+The invited Guests:
+Liz Hanks .........................
+Cello
+Susannah Simmons ..................
+Violin
+Chris Wilson ......................
+Violin
+Tonia Price .......................
+Clarinet
+Andrew Pettitt ....................
+Oboe
+Eoreena Gor ......................
+Bassoon
+Miriam Hughes .....................
+Flute
+Tim Barber ........................
+Trumpet
+James Cunningham ..................
+Trumpet
+Julian Turner .....................
+Trombone
+Anthony Bartley ...................
+Tuba
+Paul Brook ........................
+Lrums
+The Voices: Anna-Varney
+Recorded by John A. Rivers and Richard Evatt at Woodbine Studio, Leamington Spa, England, in Sept./Oct.
+2002 and Sept./Oct.
+2003.
+Design and artwork created by Joachim Luetke lor
+Image Eye-Luetke Prod. (www.luetke.com), alter a concept by Joachim Luetke and Anna-Varney. digital photography by Woligang Voglhuber lor
+Image Eye-Luetke Prod./Vienna, assisted by Michael "Eeniield" Lebek.
+Photos shot on location at the
+Pathological-Anatomical Museum (Karrenturm)
+in Vienna, Austria, in September 2003. iiany thanks to Headmistress Eoctor Beatrix Patzak and her team lor their support.
+Produced and mixed by John A. Rivers and
+Anna-Varney.
+Mastered by John A. Rivers at Woodbine Studio.
+(c) Words and music written by Anna-Varney
+2002/2003.

+### "The Goat" 2005, Darkwave

+1. The Goat
+2. The Bells Have Stopped Ringing

+### "A Strange thing To Say [CD/DVD]" 2010, Darkwave

 ## Отношения с другими группами